-This integrated lecture and laboratory course, which is designed for qualified and motivated students having a strong interest in chemistry, provides a more thorough treatment of the concepts and topics covered in CHEM 130 and CHEM 170.
-It is anticipated that students in CHEM 190 plan to take more than one year of chemistry at the college level.
+CHEM 190, together with corequisite laboratory course CHEM 191, provides an integrated treatment of theoretical and experimental aspects of chemistry for qualified and highly motivated students.
+It is anticipated that students in CHEM 190 and CHEM 191 plan to take more than one year of chemistry at the college level.
 Students with credit in CHEM 110 will have two hours added on to their total number of hours required for graduation.
-Prerequisite: high-school chemistry and calculus; at least one of the following: (a) acceptance into the KU Honors Program, (b) an AP exam score in chemistry of 3 or higher, (c) a mathematics ACT score of 28 or higher; or permission of instructor.
+Prerequisite: High school chemistry and calculus; at least one of the following: (a) acceptance into the KU Honors Program, (b) an AP exam score in chemistry of 3 or higher, (c) a mathematics ACT score of 30 or higher; or permission of instructor.
+Corequisite: CHEM 191.
 LEC.

-A course designed for qualified and motivated students with strong interest in chemistry to provide a more thorough treatment of the concepts and topics of advanced general chemistry.
-Recommended for students in the University Honors Program.
-Prerequisite: CHEM 130, CHEM 170, or CHEM 190 with a grade of C- or better, and permission of the instructor.
-LEC.
+Laboratory course for students enrolled in CHEM 195.
+Prerequisite: CHEM 130, CHEM 170, or CHEM 190 and CHEM 191 with a grade of C- or better, and permission of the instructor.
+Corequisite: CHEM 195.
+LAB.

 CHEM 201.
 Laboratory Safety in the Chemical Sciences.
 1 Hour U.